sanspareilsmyn/leetcode-777/README.md

 - I solved it with Binary Search but efficiencty is terrible.
 (O(n))
 - To apply BS, I had to understand 4 cases of peak condition.

+56. Find Minimum in Rotated Sorted Array
+- From here!